semanticarts/gist/migration/v13.0/issue1035-uom-narrative.md

 - the exponent of second is -2
 - all other exponents are zero

 Every member of a unit group containing watt-hour must be a multiple of kilogram meter squared per second squared.
-The unit group containing watt-hour would also contain kilowatt-hour, for example.

 ## Working with exponents

-Reminder: calculations involving the exponents can be done as follows:
+Calculations involving the exponents can be done as follows:

 2 meters squared x 3 meters =
 = 2 x 3 (meter with exponent 2) x (meter with exponent 1)